innodatalabs/innodatalabs.github.io/_posts/2019-01-31-7776_ways_to_compute_f1_for_ner_task.md

 After spectacular failure with my "best judgement" I inserted all possible entity resolution decisions at each point, made concrete decision be governed py "policy" passed to this function, and generated all possible combinations of policy decisions.
-Got total of 5760 combinations (this is less than maximum possible value of 7776, because some bad cases are effectively folded together in the code above.
+Got total of 5760 combinations (this is a bit less than 7776, because some bad cases are effectively folded together in my code.
 For example, invalid transitions `I->B` and `B->B` are decided in the same place).

 Now, lets run all these versions on the logits I have.
 Result: